Click on the heading above to view the checklist document

 Although there is no cost to your area to attend the scheduled People Development sessions, the development need should be identified as part of the PDR process.
 If you book onto a session but then need to cancel, please try to give at least three working days notice, to give others the opportunity to take the place.

 If you have any queries regarding your development, speak to your manager in the first instance.

 People Development Online

-People Development Online is our University’s online training system, which includes a variety of health and safety, human resource and other modules.
+People Development Online is our university’s online training system, which includes a variety of health and safety and other courses.
 As a new starter you should automatically be set up on the system and enrolled onto a number of essential courses, as per the Training Matrix.

-We deal with sensitive information across our University and as such all staff, students, volunteers and contractors within our institution must comply with the requirements of the Data Protection Act 1998.
+We deal with sensitive information across our university and as such all colleagues, students, volunteers and contractors within our institution must comply with the requirements of the Data Protection Act 1998.
 Our responsibilities, and our rights, under the Act are outlined in our university's Data Protection Policy.

-Data Protection training is provided via an online module, essential for all staff to complete, via our People Development Online system.
+Data Protection training, including GDPR updates, is provided via an online module, essential for all colleagues to complete every 3 years, via our People Development Online system.
 You will therefore be automatically enrolled on this.